google/fleetspeak/docs/guide.md

 The program simply creates a connection to the Fleetspeak client and loops waiting for messages indefinitely.
-In this example, to avoid writing boilerplate involved with creating custom Protocol Buffer message definitions, we simply re-use the ones from the Fleetspeak package (in this case: `Label`).
+In this example, to avoid writing boilerplate involved with creating custom Protocol Buffer message definitions, we simply use the `StringValue` message—a standard wrapper around the `string` type.

 Because this program makes sense only within the virtual environment, we also need a wrapper script that runs it.
 Save the following somewhere, e.g.